NSF GRANT ACCOUNTING AND PAPPG EXPERTS

 1. The Representations and Certifications you sign before receiving your Phase II funding may be used against you!

-3. Before passing the CAAR audit, you must certify that this is how you keep your books and records.
+- In order to pass the CAP audit, which is necessary to obtain Phase II funding you must certify that this is how you keep your books and records.

 2. You will not be audited during the performance of your Phase II award… and that’s not a good thing.